Restorative Dental Services in Newton

 Healthy tooth roots provide your jawbone with the essential stimulation it needs to remain strong and healthy.
 When teeth are missing, there’s nothing to keep your jawbone from shrinking.
 This condition can compromise oral health.
 Bone loss and gum tissue recession caused by tooth loss can jeopardize your appearance and jaw function.

 Consisting of body-safe titanium, dental implants are posts that serve artificial tooth roots which fuse with living tissue and bone.
 Because of this fusing, dental implants provide your jawbone with the stimulation it needs to remain healthy and strong.

 Dental implants commonly consist of three parts.
 They are:

 - The Implant Post- is the foundation or base of the dental implant that serves as the tooth root and is surgically inserted into the jawbone.

 - The Abutment- sits along the gum line and is the part of a dental implant that helps attach the restoration to the implant post.

-- The Crown or Restoration- can be an artificial tooth or teeth that replace a single missing tooth, or multiple.
-In some cases, a bridge or dentures might be installed instead of a single crown.
+- The Crown or Restoration- the crown will replace a single missing tooth, or we replace multiple with a bridge or dentures.
 The crown is either cemented or screwed on to the abutment.
 If dentures are being installed, those are typically snapped into place over the abutment.
 Once installed, the crown or restoration will look and function like a regular tooth.